 Grimsey is a great place for birding since nearly all of the main wader, moorland and seabirds that visit Iceland each year can be found in Grimsey during the summer.

 We want you to experience this remarkable tradition, where a local will climb down the cliffs (we can not offer you a chance to climb down yourself, sorry, only do-able for specially trained locals with appropriate safety equipment).
+Before the egg hunting, we will tell you all about the birds on the island and you’ll get a unique chance to photograph the birds.
 Each tour will be limited to only 10 persons and each person will receive a seabird egg.
 As you will experience first hand, the birds wont like your plans.. at all!

 Please Note!
 Take good care not to go too near the edge of the coastal line as the nest burrowing of the puffins has made the ground loose and hollow in some places.